pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

 Note that this two-step process (converting, then editing) makes it clear that a new type of model must be created in order to apply the editing operation.
 The converted model becomes a parent of the original model in the hierarchy (as shown in the :ref:`Tree Panel <ug-tree-panel>`).
-This scheme also simplifies the interface and also allows the original objects to be edited even after the conversion operation has been applied.
+This scheme also simplifies the interface and also allows the original objects to be modified even after the conversion operation has been applied.

   - A :newterm:`Beveled model` applies a bevel or other profile to edges of a model.
 The :ref:`Convert to Bevel action <ug-convert-bevel>` is used to